 1990s – today

 The logo consists solely of red wordmarks.
 The brand name used a classic bold sans-serif font.
 All letters are slightly slanted to the right, indicating the use of italics.
-The lines in the symbols are clear and straight, which makes the logo more neat and harmonious.
+The lines in the symbols are clear and straight, which makes the logo neater and more harmonious.
 The elongated capital letters look powerful and only confirm the brand’s credibility in the adhesive market.
 There is enough space between the characters, which makes the verbal inscription more ambitious and confident.

 Font and Colors

 The Loctite logo features a large, bold, and compressed sans-serif font that conveys stability and strength, ideal for a company known for the reliability and durability of its products.
-The font resembles styles like Point Panther Bold Oblique or Diamanti Diagonal EF Heavy but with unique customizations that make it distinctive.
+The font resembles styles like Point Panther Bold Oblique or Diamanti Diagonal EF Heavy, but with unique customizations that make it distinctive.
 These adjustments enhance the logo’s visual impact, emphasizing the brand’s commitment to quality and dependability.

 Although the letters are not italicized, they are slightly slanted to the right, creating a dynamic appearance while maintaining easy readability from any distance.
 The letter spacing is tight, yet the name remains clear.